Tips on how to learn a foreign language with Netflix to improve your language listening skills passively (while having fun).

 Often you can only see subtitles in a certain language if you’re in the country where that’s spoken.
 Many VPNs don’t work well with Netflix (we’ve tried a few), but we found that NordVPN does.
-They claim so themselves.
-(Note: we get a commission if you use that link, which we’d appreciate as a tip for this detailed guide.)
+NordVPN themselves claim that you can watch Netflix securely through most of their servers.

-(There are other reasons we like NordVPN.
-It lets you block ads, supports up to 6 devices per membership, works in China, and is based in a secure country where the government can’t get at your data.
+There are many other reasons we like NordVPN.
+NordVPN lets you block ads, it supports up to 6 devices per membership, it works in China, and it’s based in a secure country where the government can’t get at your data.
 We talk about all this here.)

-For example, right now we’re learning Swahili.
-We’re in Tanzania, where Swahili is the national language.
-If I load Netflix with my VPN connected to a US server, I get subtitle options in Spanish, Portuguese and a couple of other languages (depends on the movie/show).
-But if I turn my VPN off, I get Swahili subtitles.
+- But if I load Netflix with my VPN connected to a US server, I get subtitle options in Spanish, Portuguese and a couple of other languages (depends on the movie/show).

 Show Two Subtitle Languages Simultaneously (Chrome only)